platformsh/platformsh-docs/contributing/content-style.md

 as there is some evidence people are less likely to skip the negative in `don't` than in `do not`.

-Avoid contractions that are uncommon or that might be confusing (such as making readings think something is a possessive rather than a verb).
+Avoid contractions that are uncommon or that might be confusing (such as making readers think something is a possessive rather than a verb).
-Make use to use `it's` only for a contraction of `it is`, not as a possessive.
+Use `it's` only for a contraction of `it is`, not as a possessive.

 Use                                    | Avoid
 ---------------------------------------|-------